 THE EXTRACT OF ANNUAL RETURN

-Extracts of Annual return in form MGT-9 as per Section 134 (3) (a) of the CompaniesAct 2013 read with Rule 8 of Companies Act (Accounts) Rules 2014 and Rule 12 of Companies(Management & Administration) Rules 2014 is annexed hereto and forms part of thisreport.
+Extracts of Annual return in form MGT-9 as per Section 134 (3) (a) of the CompaniesAct 2013 read with Rule 8 of Companies Act (Accounts) Rules 2014 and Rule 12 of Companies(Management & Administration) Rules 2014 is annexed (Annexure-III) hereto and formspart of this report.